Let a Franklin Disability Benefits Attorney Take Action On Your Claim

 A Franklin Social Security disability lawyer at Berger and Green can help you apply for benefits from Social Security Disability Insurance (SSDI) and Supplemental Security Income (SSI).
 The Social Security Administration (SSA) requires certain paperwork, and we can ensure they receive the appropriate information about your medical providers.

 We can also help you challenge an SSD denial.
 The SSA will deny applications if they do not have the required information.
 You can request an appeal or a hearing in these cases.
-Call us at
+Call us at (412) 661-1400 and speak to our team about your SSD benefits claim.

 About Social Security Disability Benefits